 Veterans Day Celebration

-The event will feature musical entertainment by the Gatlinburg-Pittman High School Band and distinguished vocalists Lakieta Bagwell-Graves, who will perform the National Anthem.
+The event will feature musical entertainment by the Gatlinburg-Pittman High School Band and distinguished vocalists T.C.
+Barnette, who will perform the National Anthem.
 Likewise, special presentations will be made by the Gatlinburg Boy Scout Troop 111, Girl Scout Troop 20648, and Wings to Soar, which will commemorate the occasion with a demonstration of an American Bald Eagle.
-Gatlinburg Police Department Captain Jim Maples, a Vietnam veteran, will also present the POW-MIA Table/Invocation.
-This year the Master of Ceremonies will be WVLT anchor Alan Williams.
+Retired Gatlinburg Police Department Captain Jim Maples, a Vietnam veteran, will also present the POW-MIA Table/Invocation.
+This year the Master of Ceremonies will be WVLT anchor Ted Hall.